ANZCA Primary Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The ANZCA Primary Examination is a MCQ and written components testing basic sciences relevant to anaesthesia.
+The ANZCA Primary Examination is Written MCQ + SAQ, then three vivas across two parts.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Shallow coverage of physiology and pharmacology - the Primary demands mechanistic depth, not surface recall.